 Tunnelblick and macOS Catalina

-The following is the current status of issues that have been seen using Tunnelblick 3.8.1beta02 on macOS Catalina Beta 7 – "macOS Catalina Version 10.15 Beta (19A546d)"
+The following is the current status of issues that have been seen using the latest stable version of Tunnelblick on the latest version of macOS Catalina.

-NEW REQUIREMENT: Restarting the computer is required by macOS before connecting some configurations for the first time.
+NEW macOS REQUIREMENT: Restarting the computer is required by macOS Catalina before connecting some configurations for the first time.

 If a configuration requires a "tun" or "tap" system extension, the first time Tunnelblick asks macOS to load the appropriate system extension, macOS will tell the user that they must give permission to load system extensions signed by "Jonathan Bullard" in System Preferences : Security & Privacy : General.
 If the user give such permission by clicking "Allow", macOS must restart the computer before the permission will be honored.
 After the permission has been given and the computer has been restarted, you may then connect all VPN configurations normally.

-Tests indicate that this is a "one time" requirement.
-Once permission has been granted and the computer restarted, no further action is needed.
+This only needs to be done one time.
+Once permission to load system extensions signed by "Jonathan Bullard" has been granted and the computer restarted, no further action is needed.
 Tunnelblick will be able to load "tun" and "tap" system extensions for any configuration without user interaction, and that ability will persist after computer restarts, "safe boots", and updates to Tunnelblick.

 Note: If you are using a "tun" VPN, you can avoid needing to load the "tun" system extension.
 See the note at the start of Errors Loading Kexts (Device Drivers).